Please arrive 15 minutes before your scheduled new patient appointment time.

 physical exam will be conducted, focusing on your eyes, ears, nose, throat, lungs, and skin to look for signs of allergic disease - including nasal allergies, asthma, and skin-related allergies such as eczema, hives, or contact dermatitis.

-decide if any further testing is necessary.
+After reviewing your history, physical exam, relevant previous tests, and medical records, you and your allergist will decide if any further testing is necessary.
 This could include skin tests and/or blood tests to clarify specific allergies for you or your child, lung function tests to objectively diagnose or fine-tune asthma control, or radiological imaging such as a sinus CT scan or chest x-ray.
 You will find a more detailed description of the most commonly ordered tests below.

-comprehensive evaluation of your condition will follow, along with an individualized, detailed plan of action.
+Finally, a comprehensive evaluation of your condition will follow, along with an individualized, detailed plan of action.

 Lung function tests, also known as spirometry, are among the most crucial tests we perform to help manage asthma and other respiratory conditions.
 These tests measure airway obstruction and the response to treatment with a bronchodilator.